 Sickness is not an unmixed evil.

-My name is Christian McShaffrey and while I have not yet spent time on the death bed, a back injury has caused me to spend countless hours bedridden and unable to do anything but pray.
+My name is Christian McShaffrey and while I have not yet spent time on the death bed, a back injury once caused me to spend several months unable to do much other than pray.
 Bishop Ryle’s words have, at this point, been burned into my soul and I return to them often.
 I hope they have brought you some confort in your affliction.
 Use the form below if you want to chat.